berichan/ACNHMobileSpawner/README.md

 ### Builds

-The application requires an Android device running at minimum Android 4.4 (KitKat) with support for OpenGLES2.

-Builds are not guaranteed to be stable.
+Each major release is built for Windows, Android, MacOSX and iOS.
 You may download the [compiled builds here](https://github.com/berichan/ACNHMobileSpawner/releases).

 iOS builds are auto-built and untested, but I've been told they work.

-I sometimes build for Windows/Mac, but it takes a long time on my slow PC to switch platforms.
-It's easy enough to grab Unity and the source and compile yourself :)

 ### Screenshots